Description

 Python Demos

-Install PyAudio and then the demo package:
+Install the demo package:

 sudo pip3 install pvporcupinedemo